|

 WHO WE ARE

-is a 501(c)(3) nonprofit organization founded in 2003 for the purpose of promoting an appreciation and understanding of the
+The Laurel Highland’s Historical Village is a 501(c)(3) nonprofit organization founded in 2003 for the purpose of promoting an appreciation and understanding

-century to work in the coalmines, steel mills, on the railroad, and as farmers.
-The underlying rationale for the Village
+in the 19th century to work in the coalmines, steel mills, on the railroad, and as farmers.
+The underlying rationale

-is that the more residents, and particularly the youth understand their unique, multi-cultural and multi-ethnic heritage and
+for the Village is that the more residents, and particularly the youth understand their unique, multi-cultural and multi-ethnic

-how it has contributed to building strong communities is their commitment is to working together to preserve the area’s
+heritage and how it has contributed to building strong communities is their commitment is to working together to preserve

 MISSION STATEMENT